t) Provisions, contingent assets and contingent liabilities

 C.1 Credit risk

 Credit risk is the risk that a counterparty fails to discharge its obligation to the Company.
-The Company’s exposure to credit risk is influenced mainly by cash and cash equivalents, trade receivables and other financial assets measured at amortised cost.
+The Company's exposure to credit risk is influenced mainly by cash and cash equivalents, trade receivables and other financial assets measured at amortized cost.
 The Company continuously monitors defaults of customers and other counterparties and incorporates this information into its credit risk controls.

 a) Credit risk management